Skip to Content

 Mistakes to Avoid

-When thawing frozen mice for your snake, avoid using microwaves intended for human food, as this can lead to uneven heating and potential contamination.
+When thawing frozen mice for your snake, use safe thawing practices like refrigerator thawing or a cold water bath, refer to snake food thawing guidelines, to prevent bacterial growth and contamination, avoid using microwaves intended for human food, as this can lead to uneven heating and potential contamination.
 While mice thawed in the refrigerator can be refrozen if necessary, those thawed in cold water shouldn’t be refrozen, as this can promote bacterial growth and compromise the prey’s quality

 Do Not Thaw in Microwaves Used for Human Food